 The District and Authority are committed to providing safe, reliable, and affordable drinking water to their customers.
 Efforts are continuously made to protect and improve source water, keep current with and use advanced drinking water treatment technologies, and use innovative approaches for the management of water operations and water resources.
 Overall, the District and Authority strive to effectively integrate drinking water source protection, treatment, and distribution in order to protect public health and the environment.
 On an annual basis, public water systems must provide a Consumer Confidence Report (CCR), which details the quality of their drinking water.
 For more information about your drinking water, see Understanding My Drinking Water (below) and the ERWSD or UERWA CCR (below).

-The Eagle River Water & Sanitation District (District) and the Upper Eagle Regional Water Authority (Authority) are fortunate to have numerous high quality natural water sources for drinking water.
+Drinking Water Sources The Eagle River Water & Sanitation District and the Upper Eagle Regional Water Authority are fortunate to have numerous high quality natural water sources for drinking water.
 The water that is treated from sources open to the atmosphere (such as rivers, lakes and reservoirs) is known as surface water.
 Water pumped from wells drilled into underground aquifers – geologic formations containing water – is called groundwater.

 Common Sources of Pollution